 Keep in mind that a full-time equivalent employee is defined by the IRS as multiple employees who are not full-time employees individually, but whose hours equate to a full-time employee when combined — and a full-time employee works at least 130 hours within a calendar month.

-If your small business makes qualified donations to charitable organizations, they may be tax deductible, according to the U.S. Small Business Administration.
-Not only does this include cash donations, but businesses may also be able to deduct the fair market value of property donations or expenses incurred as the result of volunteer work (such as supplies or telephone expenses).
+If your small business makes qualified donations to charitable organizations, they may be tax deductible, according to the IRS.
+Not only does this include cash donations, but businesses may also be able to deduct the fair market value of property donations as well.

 If your business invested in certain types of energy-saving equipment, you may be able to deduct the expenses on your taxes, according to Energy.gov.
 Examples may include heating or cooling systems, solar lighting or a solar water heater.
 The Energy.gov website notes specific qualifications, so be sure to check with your tax advisor to see if any of your energy-efficient upgrades qualify.